 2006

 Graeae presented an innovated version of Sarah Kane’s devise play, Blasted.
 This is achieved through accessible design techniques and integration of spoken stage direction.
-The production when on a national tour.
+The production went on a national tour.

 Missing Piece Project 5 members presented Fuddy Meers, by David Lindsay-Abaire.
 The production went on to tour England.